SiliconLabs/wiseconnect/docs/software-reference/manuals/siwx91x-software-reference-manual.md

 - Solution: Use OS-Timer
   - To avoid conflicts and ensure proper operation, it is recommended to use the OS-TIMER for creating software timers.
 The OS is aware of the OS-TIMER timeouts, and the OS-TIMER operates based on the sleep timer (SYSRTC).
 By using the OS-TIMER, the system will be able to manage timer expirations correctly without causing unnecessary wake-ups.

-### Watchdog Timer (WDT)
+### Watchdog Timer(WDT) Manager

-The Watchdog Timer (WDT) is a crucial component for ensuring the reliability and stability of the system.
+The Watchdog Timer(WDT) Manager is a crucial component for ensuring the reliability and stability of the system.
 It helps to recover from unexpected software failures by resetting the system if the software becomes unresponsive.
-The WDT manager is specifically meant for system reset recovery and should not be utilized for any other purpose.
+The WDT Manager is specifically meant for system reset recovery and should not be utilized for any other purpose.
 When interrupts are disabled, make sure to stop the WDT to avoid unintended resets.
 Once interrupts are re-enabled, restart the WDT to ensure system reliability

 #### Key Features
-- Programmable timeout intervals
+- Programmable timeout intervals.
 - Ability to generate system resets
 - Interrupt generation before reset for graceful shutdown

+> **Note:** <br>
+> 1. When the RC clock is used as the source for the LF-FSM, the timeout durations may vary due to the inherent frequency instability of the RC oscillator.<br>
+> 2. The minimum WDT timeout that can be set is approximately 1ms.

 #### WDT Manager installation and usage for Si91x:

-To configure and use the Watchdog Timer, follow these steps:
+To configure and use the Watchdog Timer Manager, follow these steps:

 1. **Launch the Application**:
    - Open Simplicity Studio and navigate to your project.